 from any substance, such as the venom from a bee sting or from eating

 - Have had any test using

-radioactive materials or iodine dye 4 weeks before the RAIU test.
+radioactive materials or iodine dye, such as a CT scan, 4 weeks before the RAIU test.
 These other

 tests may change the results of the RAIU test.